-Reichert will relocate from Chicago, Illinois, where he has worked as a curator, editor, and researcher since 2006.
-He has organized exhibitions at the Mary and Leigh Block Museum of Art, Northwestern University; Artpace, San Antonio; Chicago Artists Coalition; and Beirut Art Center, Lebanon.
-In addition to his curatorial experience, Reichert has published extensively on contemporary art and has served as editor of Northwestern Art Review, The Left Front: Radical Art in the “Red Decade,” and New City.
-He received his BA in Art History from Northwestern University and two MA degrees, one in Arts Administration and Policy and another in Modern and Contemporary Art History, from the School of the Art Institute of Chicago.
+Reichert will relocate from Chicago, Illinois, where she has worked as a curator, editor, and researcher since 2006.
+She has organized exhibitions at the Mary and Leigh Block Museum of Art, Northwestern University; Artpace, San Antonio; Chicago Artists Coalition; and Beirut Art Center, Lebanon.
+In addition to her curatorial experience, Reichert has published extensively on contemporary art and has served as editor of Northwestern Art Review, The Left Front: Radical Art in the “Red Decade,” and New City.
+She received her BA in Art History from Northwestern University and two MA degrees, one in Arts Administration and Policy and another in Modern and Contemporary Art History, from the School of the Art Institute of Chicago.

 Although the museum’s collection contains many modern masterpieces, including a seminal work by Pablo Picasso, a complete set of Marcel Duchamp’s Readymades, and a drip painting by Jackson Pollock, a curatorial area dedicated to contemporary art did not previously exist.
 In 2017, the museum began a $30 million renovation that created expanded space for the display of art, including the first gallery dedicated to the exhibition of new media, such as video works of art.
 Four new centers for engagement and learning were also established: Education, Conservation, Curatorial Studies, and Prints, Drawings, and Photographs.
 The Center for Curatorial Studies will serve as a collaborative nerve center for IU students to learn about curatorial practice.
 Foregrounding contemporary art reflects the museum’s teaching priorities by encouraging discussion on relevant issues and current events from diverse perspectives.
 Since contemporary art often reaches across various media and disciplines, it also offers the potential for expanded partnerships with other schools on campus, such as music, science, and the Sidney and Lois Eskenazi School of Art, Architecture + Design.
 The Eskenazi Museum of Art is already at the forefront of emerging technologies used to assist in the understanding of art, including its work with the Virtual World Heritage Lab and IU’s School of Informatics on 3D imaging and virtual reality.